-A fabulous family living space & it helps our business
+A fabulous family living space and it helps our business

 “The only problem we now have is guests wanting to rent it,” laughs B&B owner James Smith.